Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Revised Lens Model

-Given the limiting AB magnitude of 27 of our {\it HST} data, the lensed luminosity function predicts order unity detections of $z\approx6$ and $z\approx8$ galaxies, and dozens of $z\approx4$ galaxies.
-As shown in the results of Table \ref{tab:highz}, we detect only one $z\approx6$ galaxy and a handful of $z\approx4-5$ galaxies.
-The lower numbers are in part owing to incompleteness of the catalog, as Figure \ref{fig:z9} represents an idealized survey.
+Given the limiting AB magnitude of 27 of our {\it HST} data, the {lensed luminosity function} predicts order unity detections of $z\approx6$ and $z\approx8$ galaxies, and dozens of $z\approx4$ galaxies.
+As shown in the results of Table \ref{tab:highz}, we detect only one $z\approx6$ galaxy and a handful of $z\approx4-5$ galaxies. {While the predictions are only rough estimates, the lower numbers of observed detections} are in part owing to incompleteness of the catalog, as Figure \ref{fig:z9} represents an idealized survey.
 Morever, although the detections made in the mixed bag of 7 bands of imaging with differing image characteristics and qualities presented here are the best available, they are not ideal for churning out large numbers of quality photometric redshifts.
 Increasing the number of filters to improve spectral coverage at high resolution, and increasing the depth of the 3.6\,$\mu$m and 4.5\,$\mu$m filters beyond 23 AB mag will help to obtain a more complete photometric redshift catalog.
 Looking toward the planned observations of G165 using JWST/NIRCam, a limiting magnitude of 29 AB will be achieved in 8 bands, yielding $\sim$100 sources at $z$\,$\approx$\,4, and order unity sources at $z$\,$\approx$\,10.